aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-data/convert-text-numeric-data-to-number/_index.md

 <br>
 <img src="3.png" width=70% />

-## Convert numbers stored as text to numbers using Aspose.Cells for .NET
+## How to Convert numbers stored as text to numbers using Aspose.Cells for .NET
 Aspose.Cells provides the [**Cells.ConvertStringToNumericValue()**](https://reference.aspose.com/cells/net/aspose.cells/cells/methods/convertstringtonumericvalue) method which can be used to convert all string or text numeric data into numbers.

 The following screenshot shows string numbers in cells **A1:A17**.
 String numbers are aligned to the left.